How To Survive a Python Attack – What To Do?

 - Keep the python from wrapping around you at all costs.
 Repeatedly unwrap until you can safely use one hand to #4.

 - When possible – stab the snake in the neck, side, or belly repeatedly and many different places.
 Don’t stop.
 Stop when the snake lets go and you can run away as fast as you can.

 - Hope and pray the python lets go.

 That has been my plan for about the last fifteen years.
 I’m not sure if it would work.
 I’d like to have a better plan.
 If you can think of one, DO LET ME KNOW.

 Some other ideas… and yes, these are bad – horrific – but, if you’re in a life-or death situation, you need to do whatever you can to stay alive, right?
 I mean, who wants to become snake food?

 - If the eyes are visible at all – jam a knife, pen, rock, stick, anything – into the eyes repeatedly – even ripping the eyes out if at all possible.

 - Bring a container of strong mouthwash, or isopropyl rubbing alcohol and keep it in your shirt pocket – easily accessible.
 Snakes have been shown to let go when they encounter a face full of mouthwash.

 - I wonder if a small saw would be the best weapon to have.
-A saw with a blade on it that can saw through 2-3 inch thick branches might be ideal.
+A saw with a blade on it that can see through 2-3 inch thick branches might be ideal.
 Not sure where you’d keep a saw of that type handy on you at all times, but you’d be damn glad you had it when the time came.
-Actually, you could put it on your boonie cap.
+You could put it on your boonie cap.
 I think this might be the best violent way to remove the snake.
-You could saw through a python’s vertebral column in a matter of seconds with the right hacksaw.
+You could see through a python’s vertebral column in a matter of seconds with the right hacksaw.

 Anyway, that’s what I came up with.

 WHAT DO YOU THINK IS THE BEST IDEA to SURVIVE a PYTHON ATTACK?

 TELL ME WHAT YOU’D DO…